bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 I know people who work in finance, and earn double what I do, but they're shuffling around money on behalf of hedge funds.

 It doesn't matter what your strategy _is_, so long as you choose one, and you apply it consistently, and you are honest with your employees about the trade-offs you're making.
+This is unlikely to be a decision that an engineering manager has authority to take.
+You'll need to pester your boss and your boss's boss to get a simple message in writing.

 ## A Set of Pay Bands